zkotti/fun-in-lockdown/guide.md

 * Climb to the Acropolis
 * Take a walk to the Likavitou hill
 * Run around the Philopappos monument
-* Stroll around in the harbour of Piräus
+* Stroll around in the harbour of Piraeus

 ---